By Dr. David Woo - February 6, 2020

 Though it’s not common, it’s possible for someone who actually has bipolar disorder to have been misdiagnosed with depression.
 (TMS is not known to be an effective treatment for bipolar disorder.)
 If you’ve been diagnosed with depression and have ever experienced any symptoms of mania or hypomania, or have a family history of bipolar disorder, it may be advisable to get a second opinion.

-Try an Alternative to TMS
+Try Alternative Therapies to TMS

 If you ultimately decide not to continue with TMS, there are other treatment options available.